Nileshhampiholi/Ultrasound-Probe-Calibration/README.md

 ### us_visualisation - contains files to convert raw ultrasound data to 2d images

-### robot_movemnt  - contains files to move the UR3 robot in staright lines to aquire data
+### robot_movemnt  - contains files to move the UR3 robot in straight lines to aquire data

 ### zWirePhantom - Contains files to create point cloud model of the wire phantom and generate csv file